Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/distance-value-change-after-migration.md

 # Migration from Weaviate to Qdrant: Distance Value Change

 With Cognigy.AI release 4.74.0, all Cognigy-hosted environments have been updated to use Qdrant as the vector database for Knowledge AI instead of Weaviate.
-This migration alters the behavior of the `distance` value, which returns as part of the `topK` result object from the Search Extract Output Node.
+This migration alters the behavior of the `distance` value, which is returned as part of the `topK` result object from the Search Extract Output Node.

 Weaviate and Qdrant are two different tools that calculate similarity values in different ways.
 While Weaviate calculates similarity values in the range of `[0, 2]`, where 0 represents maximum similarity and 2 represents maximum dissimilarity,